-- The farm value is the value of the farm product's equivalent in the final food product purchased by the consumers. - The retail value is the price or the value of a given product at the retail level of a given commodity value chain. - The Farm-to-Retail-Price-Spread (FTRPS) is the retail value less the farm value. - The farm value share is the farm value divided by the retail value.
+- The farm value is the value of the farm product's equivalent in the final food product purchased by the consumers. - The retail value is the price or the value of a given product at the retail level of a given commodity value chain. - The Farm-to-Retail-Price-Spread (FTRPS) = The retail value the farm value. - The farm value share = the farm value divided by the retail value.